FANMixco/FANMixco/README.md

 - [Supernova IC][5]
 - [Cyber Prophets][8]

-Do you want to support my innovations, you can get a copy of my folkloric book, **Timeless Stories of El Salvador**:
+Do you want to support my innovations in a unique way?
+Get a copy of my 1st folkloric book, **Timeless Stories of El Salvador**:

 [![Timeless Stories of El Salvador](https://federiconavarrete.com/img/mybook/book_small.png)](https://amzn.to/3nnbn4e)

-This book helps me change the perspective of my home country while you enjoy unique Legends and Fairy Tales from the tiniest country in Central America.
+This book helps me change the perspective of my home country while you enjoy unique **Legends** and **Fairy Tales** from the tiniest country in Central America.

 ![SV](http://federiconavarrete.com/img/sv.png)